jieyong99/EXP3RT/README.md

 ## Quick Start

-First, transfer the data folder into the EXP3RT folder.
+First, download the dataset from (google drive link), and unzip the file in root folder.

-Follow the steps below ⬇️
+Next, follow the steps below ⬇️

 ### Set Up